Homomorphic Encryption-Enabled Distance-Based Distributed Formation Control with Distance Mismatch Estimators: Conclusions and Future Works

 \section{Conclusions and Future Works}

-In this work we presented an FHE-enabled distributed formation control with estimators.
+In this work, we presented an HE-enabled distributed formation control with estimators.
 We proposed the use of a scaled logarithmic quantizer in combination with the transformation of the estimator to operate over integers.
-This allows us to secure the privacy of the controller in the edge/cloud computer where the estimator states evolve completely in cyphertext (e.g., it is always encrypted) with infinite-time horizon.
+This allows us to secure the privacy of the controller in the edge/cloud computer where the estimator states evolve completely in ciphertext (i.e., it is always encrypted) with infinite-time horizon.
 Simulation results are presented that show the efficacy and robustness of the proposed architecture.

 There are some limitations that affect the design of the encrypted controller and the simulations that should be considered in future approaches.
 The limited computational power has affected the convergence time when larger $N$ (improved security) is used.
 One can deploy high-computing infrastructure to ensure that the encryption process does not become the bottleneck in the edge/cloud so that the convergence time is not affected.